 There are few systems on your vehicle as important as the brakes.
 Without working brakes, you can’t adequately stop your vehicle in time.
 That’s why it’s important to replace the brake pads and rotors whenever necessary.

-In this guide, we review all of the factors influencing these costs.
-We also discuss how often the brake components should be changed and show you the symptoms you may notice when it’s time.
-At the end of the guide, we talk about whether it’s okay to drive with bad brakes, although you probably already know the answer.
+In this guide, I review all of the factors influencing these costs.
+I also discuss how often the brake components should be changed and show you the symptoms you may notice when it’s time.
+At the end of the guide, I talk about whether it’s okay to drive with bad brakes, although you probably already know the answer.

 How Much Does a Brake Pad and Rotor Replacement Cost?

 It will cost between $250 to $800 for a brake pad and rotor replacement on one axle, with the front brake slightly more expensive than the rear brakes.
 Therefore, a complete brake pad and rotor replacement for four wheels could cost $500 to $1,600.

 Brake pad replacement costs about $100 to $300 per axle, with parts making up about $40 to $150 of the cost.
 If you also need to get the rotors replaced, the brake rotor replacement cost will be an additional $150 to $500 per axle.